sagarabilly/sagara-command/doc/webnote_README.md

 # WebNote

 WebNote is a simple utility that converts Markdown files to HTML using Pandoc and immediately serves the generated HTML via a Python HTTP server.
 It is ideal for quickly previewing styled Markdown notes in your browser.

+Screenshot (text loren_ipsum generated randomly):
 ![Alt text](../src/sagarawebnote/screenshots/jcontents.png)

 ## Overview